 One of my favorite things to do in Birmingham – especially in the summer – is to go to Pepper Place on Saturday mornings.
 I enjoy the people watching, shopping local, listening to music, and spending lazy mornings chatting with friends while sipping sweet tea out of a mason jar and getting fresh produce for the week.
 However, I continue to meet people in Birmingham – including locals – who have yet to experience Pepper Place, so included below are my top 10 pro tips (in no particular order) for all of the Pepper Place newbies out there.

 - Watch the chef demonstration.
-See local chefs – including Frank Stitt, Chris Hastings, and Cliff Holt – host a live cooking demo each Saturday (beginning mid-April) at 9 a.m.
+See local chefs – including Frank Stitt, Chris Hastings, and Cliff Holt – host a live cooking demo each Saturday (beginning May 4th) at 9 a.m.
 These take place on 29th Street South (in the alley), and the best part – at the end, you get to sample whatever the chef cooks!
+Click here to see this year’s line-up.

 - Go early.
 While the outdoor market is open from 7 a.m. – noon (rain or shine), I suggest going before 10 a.m., especially if you’re wanting produce that isn’t picked over.
 Also, it’s cooler earlier in the morning, and there’s less of a crowd (the crowd visibly picks up around 9:30 a.m.).